goldin2008/Note/mlsd.md

 ### ***4. Ad Prediction System***
 1. `Setting up the problem`
+`Problem Statement`
+Predict the probability of engagement of an ad for a given user and context(query, device, etc.)
+Note that the context can be different depending on the type of application in which we are displaying the advertisement.
+There are two categories of applications:
+- Search engine: Here, the query will be part of the context along with the searcher.
+The system will display ads based on the search query issued by the searcher.
+- Social media platforms: Here, we do not have a query, but the user information (such as location, demographics, and interests hierarchy) will be part of the context and used to select ads.
+The system will automatically detect user interest based on the user’s historical interactions (using machine learning algorithms) and display ads accordingly.

+Most components will be the same for the above two discussed platforms with the main difference being the context that is used to select and predict ad engagement.

 2. `Understanding scale and latency requirements`

 3. `Defining metrics`
-4. `Architecture discussion`
-5. `Offline model building and evaluation`
-6. `Online model execution and evaluation`
-7. `Model Debugging and Testing`

-`Problem Statement`
-Predict the probability of engagement of an ad for a given user and context(query, device, etc.)

-`metrics`
+The metrics used in our ad prediction system will help select the best machine-learned models to show relevant ads to the user.
+They should also ensure that these models help the overall improvement of the platform, increase revenue, and provide value for the advertisers.

-Offline metrics are mainly used to compare the models offline quickly and see which one gives the best result.
+`Why are both online and offline metrics important?` Offline metrics are mainly used to compare the models offline quickly and see which one gives the best result.
 Online metrics are used to validate the model for an end-to-end system to see how the revenue and engagement rate improve before making the final decision to launch the model.

 They should also ensure that these models help the overall improvement of the platform, increase revenue, and provide value for the advertisers.
 - Offline metrics
-  - area under the receiver operator curve (AUC)
-    1. However, given that the system needs well-calibrated prediction scores, AUC, has the following shortcomings in this ad prediction scenario.
+  - area under the receiver operator curve (AUC) However, given that the system needs well-calibrated prediction scores, AUC, has the following shortcomings in this ad prediction scenario.
-    2. AUC does not penalize for “how far off” predicted score is from the actual label.
+    1. AUC does not penalize for “how far off” predicted score is from the actual label.
 For example, let’s take two positive examples (i.e., with actual label 1) that have the predicted scores of 0.51 and 0.7 at threshold 0.5.
 These scores will contribute equally to our loss even though one is much closer to our predicted value.
-    3. AUC is insensitive to well-calibrated probabilities.
+    2. AUC is insensitive to well-calibrated probabilities.
-  - Log Loss (or more precisely cross-entropy loss) is the measure of our predictive error.
+  - `Log Loss` (or more precisely cross-entropy loss) is the measure of our predictive error.
     1. This metric captures to what degree expected probabilities diverge from class labels.
 As such, it is an absolute measure of quality, which accounts for generating well-calibrated, probabilistic output.
     2. Let’s consider a scenario that differentiates why log loss gives a better output compared to AUC.
 If we multiply all the predicted scores by a factor of 2 and our average prediction rate is double than the empirical rate, AUC won’t change but log loss will go down.

 - Online metrics
-  - Overall revenue
+  - `Overall revenue`
+  It’s important to call out that just measuring revenue is a very short term approach, as we may not provide enough value to advertisers and they will move away from the system.
+However, revenue is definitely one critical metric to track.
-  - Overall ads engagement rate
+  - `Overall ads engagement rate`
     - Click rate
+    This will measure the ratio of user clicks to ads.
     - Downstream action rate
+    This will measure the action rate of a particular action targeted by the advertiser e.g. add to cart rate, purchase rate, message rate etc.
-  - Counter metrics
+  - `Counter metrics`
   It’s important to track counter metrics to see if the ads are negatively impacting the platform.
 There is a risk that users can leave the platform if ads degrade the experience significantly.
+Along with top metrics, it’s important to track direct negative feedback by the user on the ad such as providing following feedback on the ad:
+    - Hide ad
+    - Never see this ad
+    - Report ad as inappropriate

 ![Diagram of deployment.](pic/ads_sys.png)

+4. `Architecture discussion`
 `Architectural Components`

 `Advertiser flow`
+Advertisers create ads containing their content as well as targeting, i.e., scenarios in which they want to trigger their ads.
   - Query-based targeting
+  This method shows ads to the user based on the query terms.
   - User-based targeting
+  The ads will be subjective to the user based on a specific region, demographic, gender, age, etc.
   - Interest-based targeting
+  This method shows interest-based ads.
   - Set-based targeting
+  This type shows ads to a set of users selected by the advertisers.

 `User flow`
+As the platform user queries the system, it will look for all the potential ads that can be shown to this user based on different targeting criteria used by the advertiser.
   - Advertisers create ads providing targeting information, and the ads are stored in the ads index
   - When a user queries the platform, ads can be selected from the index based on their information (e.g., demographics, interests, etc.) and run through our ads prediction system.

 - `Ad selection`
 The ad selection component will fetch the top k ads based on relevance (subject to the user context) and bid from the ads index.